cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 		- [Congress is asking vape manufacturers if they used social media bots](https://www.engadget.com/2019-10-14-congress-vaping-social-media-bots.html)
 		- [The Influence of Social Media on Teen Use of E-Cigarettes | Psychology Today](https://www.psychologytoday.com/us/blog/connected/201903/the-influence-of-social-media-on-teen-use-of-e-cigarettes)
 		- [Most JUUL-related Instagram posts appeal to youth culture/lifestyles](https://truthinitiative.org/research-resources/emerging-tobacco-products/most-juul-related-instagram-posts-appeal-youth-culture)
-	- The #1 thing that affects sleep is technology and media
+	- The #1 thing that affects sleep is using screens before bed
+		-
 	- ~1/3 of car crashes happen because of distractions with technology
+		-
 	- Even your nutrition options are greatly affected by technology
 	- All 3 of them are affected by data privacy even if only in an indirect way